 Marriage fees are only applicable to leases that have less than 80 years left to run, you should always look to renew a lease before it hits the 80 year mark for this reason.

-If you are looking to extend your Lease we have a wealth of experience and offer free initial advice so if you have any questions please contact us for peace of mind on 01926 491 181.
+If you are looking to extend your Lease we have a wealth of experience so please contact us for peace of mind on 01926 491 181.